hectorqlucero/cgen/README.md

 #### Controller (`controller.clj`)

-The controller receives the Ring request map, calls the model to fetch data, renders it through the view, and wraps the result in the application layout.
+The controller receives the incoming web request, asks the model for data, passes it to the view to generate HTML, then wraps the page in the app's layout (nav bar, footer, theme).

 ```clojure
 (ns my-project.handlers.reports.controller